How to Organize Dental Patient Photos

 Brown, Emily/

-Pro Tip: Use exact names (no nicknames or initials) to avoid confusion and ensure HIPAA compliance.
+Pro Tip: Use exact names (no nicknames or initials) to avoid confusion.

 Sort by Date and Procedure Type